 Our aim is to generate research which is useful, relevant and authoritative for our stakeholders, and beyond.
 We want to support conversations about the New Zealand-Asia relationship that are more informed and frequent, in part driven by our research and outreach.

 The data generated by our research (particularly the attitudinal surveys we commission) also supports and guides the wider work of the Foundation – we aim to be data-driven in our work.

-The centerpiece of our programme is our annual survey on New Zealanders’ perceptions of Asia and Asian peoples.
+The centerpiece of our research programme is our annual survey on New Zealanders’ perceptions of Asia and Asian peoples.
 This has been running for over two decades and provides a unique longitudinal data set.

 The Foundation supports talented postgraduate students to conduct research into contemporary issues in the Asian region.
 Our Postgraduate Research Grants are aimed at encouraging new research that will in turn promote debate and discussion on matters relating to Asia and New Zealand, with implications for foreign and trade/economic policy.